mattbatman/covid-data-handler/README.md

 ### Configuring API Keys and Output

-Copy `.example.env` as `.env` and complete the environment variables.
+Copy `.example.env` as `.env` and complete the environment variables as wanted.
 You'll need an API app key from the CDC for the [COVID-19 Case Surveillance Public Use Data](https://dev.socrata.com/foundry/data.cdc.gov/vbim-akqf).
-You'll also need to configure the output file names and directories.
+You'll also need to configure the output file names and directories for the functions you want to run.

 Two of the methods also require downloading provisional CDC data for daily cases and deaths [here](https://covid.cdc.gov/covid-data-tracker/#trends_dailytrendscases).